Tariff A – Domestic Tariff (Condominium)

 However, that does not mean that you cannot live here for the long term.
 If you are a person who prioritises convenience like having easy accessibility to a mall, eateries and public transport nodes, then a serviced apartment will suit your needs extremely well.
 Bear in mind that not all serviced apartments are available for sale to the public – some are owned by a single corporation who manages said property, either for property investors or on behalf of the developer.

-What’s the difference between Condo and Serviced Apartment?
+Condominium VS Apartment: what’s the difference between Condo and Serviced Apartment?

 If you live in a serviced apartment, your electricity, sewage and water tariff or bills will be much higher than the residential rates charged for condos, as they follow commercial rates for utilities.
 As condominiums are private residential spaces, they fall under Tariff A – Domestic Tariff whereas serviced apartments are low-voltage commercial buildings, hence they fall under Tariff B – Low Voltage Commercial Tariff.